sneaky-potato/sneaky-potato.github.io/content/blog/arch_linux.md

 Assembling real linux OS experience
 {{< /lead >}}

+You cannot call yourself an absolute madlad if you've not taken this step in your sorry peaceful life.

 ## One way trip

-I had manjaro installed in my main SSD and for the most part is was awesome, until it *wasn't*.
+I had manjaro installed in my main SSD and for the most part is was awesome, until it (*drumrolls*) ***wasn't***.
 I backed up every important config folder and my work directories in my hard drive.

 Next thing, I installed Arch Linux in my hard drive (I was sceptical and hesitant) and setup `bspwm` `polybar` `sxhkd` and `rofi` to test things out.
 There was nothing, no frontend, it felt like a server without pages, can't control brightness, had to setup audio, everything felt like a punch in the face, a blissful punch.